Toll-free VerificationUpdated 6 hours ago

-Our phone provider - Twilio - mandates that all US-bound messages sent by toll-free SMS numbers are allowed only if they've passed the Toll-Free verification process.
+Gorgias's phone provider Twilio mandates that all US and Canada-bound messages sent by toll-free SMS numbers are allowed only if they've passed the Toll-Free verification process.

 This information is then used to help identify the end business sending messages and ensure that they have proper measures in place to send compliant traffic.